 Secondly, short names are helpful for public appearances, promotional purposes, and are web-friendly for social media channels and search engines.

 Remember: your mind can’t retain lots of data all at once.
-Neither can your potential prospects, so don’t want to overwhelm them with too many details.
+Neither can your potential prospects, so don’t overwhelm them with too many details.

 Helpful tips for choosing a short and straightforward name include:

-• Keep it brief: Use five to ten letters with only one hard consonant
+- Keep it brief: Use five to ten letters

 Choosing a short company name enhances flexibility, catchiness, and memorability.
 Apple and Uber are shining examples of short brand names.

-NameStormers recommended “Edge” for a product that needed a short and punchy name — it draws consumers’ eye and pops off Doritos packets with a memorable billboard effect.
+NameStormers recommended “Edge” for a product that needed a short and punchy name — it draws consumers’ eyes and pops off Doritos packets with a memorable billboard effect.

 Unforgettable: Good Business Names are Memorable

-In the case of McDonald’s, Ray Kroc, the man who took over McDonald’s franchising, marketing, and branding, said he was not only struck by the restaurant’s efficient operations but also its sticky name.
+In the case of McDonald’s, Ray Kroc, who took over McDonald’s franchising, marketing, and branding, said he was not only struck by the restaurant’s efficient operations, but also its sticky name.

-On the other hand, complicated names are quickly unwelcomed and forgotten by customers or prospects.
+On the other hand, complicated names are quickly forgotten by customers or prospects.

 One such example of a complicated name is Premier Dental Holdings.
 They came to us because (in addition to facing trademark issues), they’d discovered their brand name wasn’t memorable nor welcoming to customers.
 We suggested Brident — an approachable name that’s friendly, bright, and easy to remember.